Sales Leadership Lessons From Nick Saban

 Winning is in the Details

-"First of all, you've got to have a vision of 'What kind of program do I want to have?'
+"First of all, you've got to have a vision of what kind of program you want to have.
 Then you've got to have a plan to implement it.
 Then you've got to set the example that you want, develop the principles and values that are important, and get people to buy into it."

 Self-Empowerment & Confidence

-As hard as he drives everyone around him to prepare, Saban is careful not to be overbearing when it's time to compete.
+As hard as Nick Saban drives everyone around him to prepare, Saban is careful not to be overbearing when it's time to compete.
 Before each game the coaches have what they call a what-if meeting.
 (What if this happens?
-What if that happens?)
+What if that happens?).
+And Saban makes sure to express his confidence in the staff, says defensive coordinator Kirby Smart.
+Says Smart: "He'll be like, look, guys, tomorrow the plan's there.
+You, as the guy making the calls, are not going to make or not make the play.
+So have confidence in it; believe in it.
+If the kids don't make the plays, we'll live with it and it's all on me.
+It's always one voice."

 Just Do Your Job